PickBas/video_hosting_api/README.md

 API based on Java Spring framework

 ## Run
-  docker-compose up --build -d
+Enter your S3 keys into docker-compose file docker-compose up --build -d

 The container is going to be on port 8080

 ## URLs
 A token which you get after logging in has to be provided as a request header with any request (except Sign in/up).
 Example: header key - Authorization, value - TOKEN_<token>